-Article 32 of the Clean Energy Package mandates that distribution network operators publish a Network Development Plan (NDP) every two years to provide stakeholders with transparency on network constraints and needs for flexibility.
+Article 32 of the Clean Energy Package (EU Directive 2019/9442) was implemented in UK law and mandates that distribution network operators publish a Network Development Plan (NDP) every two years to provide stakeholders with transparency on network constraints and needs for flexibility.
 The NDP is to present the 'best view' of planned asset based and flexible network developments over the five to ten-year period.